belgif/review/Meetings/2024-02-09/minutes.md

 ### Planning 2024
 As was discussed in earlier meetings, an overview of the year planning will be provided in the ICEG review committee.

+Possible topics to be discussed in upcoming meetings were mentioned.
+Examples are
+- Dataspaces
+-	UNGGIM-IGIF
+-	Visibility on BeGeo, IMEC ...

 ### ICEG Training 2024 - need & content
 The review committee decides to organise an ICEG interoperability training this year.
 Eveline will organise a preparatory meeting.